Kipsigis people: 1992 skirmishes

+2008 post-election violence

 In January and February 2008, following the 2007 Kenyan general elections, post-election violence spontaneously erupted throughout the country but in the Rift Valley province; the violence span out and evolved from acts of riots and protests to all out violence against the Kisii and Kikuyu communities who were affiliated to the President Mwai Kibaki's PNU party.
 A characteristic of the violence it seemed was to expel the out-groups but not necessarily to kill.
 There was also looting of businesses and firms run by the out-groups as well as on some government properties.
 The pattern of violence subsequently showed planning and organization by politicians, businessmen, village leaders and local leaders, who enlisted criminal gangs to execute the violence.
 This was particularly the case in Rift Valley and Nairobi.
 In Naivasha, Nakuru and the slum areas of Nairobi, Kikuyu gangs were mobilized and used to unleash violence against Luos, Luhyas and Kalenjins, and to expel them from their rented residences.
 In many instances the police action added to the violence, with considerable evidence that officers took sides and used terror tactics against slum dwellers.
 In some instances, sexual violence took the form of individual and gang rapes and female and male genital mutilation.